CIBC-Internal/python/Doc/library/os.rst

    may be converted to an absolute pathname using ``os.path.join(os.path.dirname(path), result)``.

-   If the *path* is a string object, the result will also be a string object, and the call may raise an UnicodeDecodeError.
-If the *path* is a bytes object, the result will be a bytes object.
+   If the *path* is a string object (directly or indirectly through a :class:`PathLike` interface), the result will also be a string object, and the call may raise a UnicodeDecodeError.
+If the *path* is a bytes object (direct or indirectly), the result will be a bytes object.

    This function can also support :ref:`paths relative to directory descriptors
    <dir_fd>`.

-   Availability: Unix, Windows
+   When trying to resolve a path that may contain links, use :func:`~os.path.realpath` to properly handle recursion and platform differences.

+   .. availability:: Unix, Windows.

    .. versionchanged:: 3.2
       Added support for Windows 6.0 (Vista) symbolic links.